 I have been lucky enough to have been invited to a few annual celebrations.
 This is a very serious event with a set program complete with bagpipes, and speeches in a language that barely resembles English.
 The main event is the piping in and then address of the haggis (sheep’s stomach stuffed with oatmeal mixed with offals).
 Toasts with scotch do help some summon the courage to actually eat the haggis.

 You can still celebrate the day with a simple oatcake, a Scottish biscuit.

-Oats have a long honored tradition in the Scottish diet as it was the only grain which could be successfully grown in the northern climate.
-Traveling clans used to carry oatmeal in their pockets and mix with hot water to make an instant meal of porridge.
+Oats have a long honoured tradition in the Scottish diet as it was the only grain that could be successfully grown in the northern climate.
+Travelling clans used to carry oatmeal in their pockets and mix it with hot water to make an instant meal of porridge.

 Oatcakes appear to have come into the picture around the 14th century as the oat mixture was fried on shields, which explains while some cooks fry oatcakes on a griddle.
 In North Staffordshire, the oatcake is more of a pancake made with oats and yeast.

 - 1/2 cup brown sugar 1 tbsp, if making savoury

 - 1/3 cup butter use bacon fat or lard for savoury

 - Mix the dry ingredients into a bowl.
 Cut the butter or margarine into small portions and rub into the mixture with your fingers.
 Add the sugar and mix well.
 Slowly add enough milk (you may not need the full half cup) and mix until you have a stiff but workable dough.
 If the dough is too wet, simply add a little more flour or oatmeal.

 - Flour a clean work surface before placing the dough out to roll.
 Sprinkle a little flour on the top, and roll to 1/2" thickness, 1/4' if you like a more crispy cakes.